intelligent-machine-learning/dlrover/docs/design/async-checkpoint.md

     step_queue.put(step, block=False)
 ```

-### Asynchronously Save Checkpoint by an independent CPU process.
+### Asynchronously Save Checkpoint by an independent CPU process

 If we start a daemon subprocess of the GPU training process, the daemon
 subprocess will exit if the training process fails.
 In this case, the